OpenCMISS/documentation/contribute/dev_setup.rst

 Finally
 =======

-You are all done and ready to start development, read :doc:`Building <dev_building>` on how to build OpenCMISS then read :doc:`Contribution <dev_contribution>` to get your changes into OpenCMISS's prime repository.
+You are all done and ready to start development, read the documentation on how to build OpenCMISS then read :doc:`Contribution <dev_contribution>` to get your changes into OpenCMISS's prime repository.

 .. toctree::
    :maxdepth: 1